morganmayday/tayen-core/archetypes/maven/warden.md

 #### Intuit
 A first-level warden gets a +1 grit bonus on all Recall Lore checks to _intuit information_ per Grit they're missing.

+#### Call a Conspirator
+A fourth-level warden, in a ritual that takes 1 hour and 50ma of mystic reagents, can call upon one of the jasilon of knowledge and ask them three questions, which the jasilon must answer truthfully.
+The entire conversation from start to finish is permanently embedded in the warden’s memory.
+However, most jasilon resent being bound this way, and if the warden does not offer some form of payment for services rendered, may omit certain information or reveal an unwelcome truth.

+A warden will call the same jasilon every time they use this feature, unless they research and call a different one.
+Maintaining a working relationship with their jasilon will likely make life easier for them.